 Where you spend your advertising budget should be dictated by your target audience.
 Who are they?
 Why do they attend your event?
 And, more importantly, where do they spend their time online?
 Answer these three questions and you can target the right people with the right message.

-In addition, consider building a profile of your target audience — this includes age, location, profession and interests.
-Check out this attendee workbook to help you get started.
+In addition, consider building a profile of your target audience – this includes age, location, profession, and interests.

 2. Take advantage of event discovery sites

 Whisper it, but Eventbrite isn’t the only place for finding out about great events in your locality.
-Event-goers will also discover events on other platforms – like Spotify for music fans or Lanyrd for conference-goers – as well as the personalised recommendations they receive on Eventbrite.
+Event-goers will also discover events on other platforms – like Spotify for music fans or JustGiving for charity enthusiasts – as well as the personalised recommendations that they receive on Eventbrite.